lart-bangor/research-assistant/docs/source/users/research-task-agt.rst

       Figure 48 - Sound file names for AGT following the standard code sequence

-Your files should now be played when you start the AGT and select the desired AGT version on the start menu.
+Your files will now play when you start the AGT and select your AGT version on the start menu.

 **insert screenshot once agt version has been implemented in the app**